airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 Once everything is set up, you can run your FastAgency application using the following commands.
 You need to run **three** commands in **separate** terminal windows:

-- 1. Start **NATS** Docker container:
+- 1. Start **Nats** Docker container:
 !!! note "Terminal 1"
     ```
     docker run -d --name nats-fastagency --rm -p 4222:4222 -p 9222:9222 -p 8222:8222 -v $(pwd)/nats-server.conf:/etc/nats/nats-server.conf -e FASTAGENCY_NATS_PASSWORD='fastagency_nats_password' nats:latest -c /etc/nats/nats-server.conf
     ```

-The above command starts a NATS container with the necessary ports exposed and configuration file mounted.
+The above command starts a Nats container with the necessary ports exposed and configuration file mounted.
 It also sets the `FASTAGENCY_NATS_PASSWORD` environment variable for authentication.

  - 2. Start **FastAPI** application that provides a conversational workflow:
 !!! note "Terminal 2"